techno-tim/k3s-ansible/README.md

 ansible-playbook reset.yml -i inventory/my-cluster/hosts.ini
 ```

+>You should also reboot these nodes due to the VIP not being destroyed

 ## ⚙️ Kube Config

 To copy your `kube config` locally so that you can access your **Kubernetes** cluster run: